-POLI 381 H(3-0) Introduction to International Relations
+POLI 381 H(3-0) International Relations

-This course introduces students to the discipline of International Relations (IR).
-The main objectives of this course are: (1) to understand the IR discipline and the central concepts and theories that have shaped it; (2) to understand the dynamics of conflict, war, peace and cooperation; (3) to examine significant patterns of change and continuity in the global political order; (4) and to debate the political and ethical objectives of foreign and global policy-making in relation to security, order, rights and justice.
+This course gives students an in-depth exposure to the discipline of International Relations (IR), a field of Political Studies.
+The main objectives are: (1) to understand the IR discipline and the central concepts and theories that have shaped it; (2) to understand the dynamics of conflict, war, peace, and cooperation; (3) to examine significant patterns of change and continuity in the global political order; (4) and to debate the political and ethical objectives of foreign and global policymaking in relation to security, order, rights, and justice.
 Prerequisites: POLI 283